tylermercer/personal-website/src/en/posts/faith/certainty-and-uncertainty-as-elements-of-faith.md

 patriarchal blessings^[ A
 [patriarchal blessing](https://history.churchofjesuschrist.org/faq/library/patriarchal-blessings?lang=eng)
-is a blessing, or inspired declaration, given to each worthy member of the Church of Jesus Christ of Latter-day Saints, by the authority of the God (called the priesthood).
+is a blessing, or inspired declaration, given to each worthy member of the Church of Jesus Christ of Latter-day Saints, by the authority of God (called the priesthood).
 A patriarchal blessing typically includes statements about a person's future spiritual experiences, as well as providing insight into the person's spiritual gifts (attributes such as faith or wisdom, given to a person